 7. To turn off the chiller process, move the selector switch to the OFF position.
-With the OFF, the temperature controller display will continue to monitor temperature process, but indicate the system is off.
-Keep the chiller's main power-disconnect in use.
+With the selector OFF, the temperature controller display will continue to monitor the temperature process, but indicate the system is off.
+Keep the chiller's main power-disconnect ON even when the chiller is not in use.
 This keeps the power to the crankcase heater and prevents compressor damage when restarting the unit.